 Our students learn by doing.
 CCM produces more performing and media arts events than any other organization in the state of Ohio.
 Our students are involved in every production, both on stage and behind-the-scenes

-Our mid-sized, affordable city is home to a dedicated and diverse audience of arts patrons, providing students with unique opportunities to collaborate with some of the nation’s leading arts and media organizations
+Our mid-sized, affordable city is home to a dedicated audience of arts patrons, providing students with unique opportunities to collaborate with some of the nation’s leading arts and media organizations

 CCM offers the benefit of a comprehensive arts conservatory within the setting of a comprehensive research university, allowing students to enjoy unparalleled production facilities at a lower tuition rate.